lixmal/Kernel-Keyring/README.md

 Sets permission on given key id.

-Mask should be given in hex format as a combination of (following paragraph taken from manpage of `keyctl`:
+Mask should be given in hex format as a combination of (following paragraph taken from man page of `keyctl`:

     Possessor UID       GID       Other     Permission Granted
     ========  ========  ========  ========  ==================